dustin-archive/taffy-grid/README.md

 ...with grid based breakpoints.

 ## Overview
 Taffy is a grid system that only outputs the CSS you need and automatically extends classes when possible.
-By default Taffy uses flex and calc to ensure accuracy according to the browser, rather than use percentages with floating points.
-Taffy also includes grid based breakpoints and a fixed grid option (still responsive) that works well for product grid style layouts.
+Taffy uses flex and calc, rather than use percentages with floating points, to ensure accuracy.
+Taffy includes grid based breakpoints and a fixed grid option (still responsive) that works well for product grid style layouts.

 ## Grids
 Grids contain items.
 All this class does is initiate flex.